Very big treat for you today, guys. Big! Introducing…

 Which brings me to today’s post.
 I loved these dessert bars growing up.
 They have a dense, chewy chocolate base, a creamy-sweet centre, and a silky chocolate topping.
 Sometimes the filling is flavored with peppermint or mocha for variations on the traditional version, yet I prefer the original.

 Many years have gone by since I’ve had a Nanaimo Bar.
 As you can see from the original version, they are very heavy on butter, cream, eggs – and also sugar.

 So I did.
-I reinvented this cookie square, using all vegan ingredients – much (much!) less sugar, and also using more whole foods ingredients.
+I reinvented this cookie square, using much (much!) less sugar, and also using whole foods vegan ingredients.
 I even offer a whole-foods idea/option on the chocolate topping layer if you don’t want to use chocolate chips.

 To make these nut-free, I use tiger nut flour.
 Tiger nuts are actually a tuber, not a nut!
-I’ve been tinkering with recipes using the flour and nut butter for many months now, and lover it.
+I’ve been tinkering with recipes using tiger nut flour and butter for months now, and lover it.
 If you can’t find it or don’t need these to be nut-free, simply use almond meal.

 We don’t need further discussion on this, do we?
-I thought so.
 Let’s get to the recipe!

 Topping: (see note for version without chocolate chips)

 - 1 cup chunked non-dairy chocolate bar or chocolate chips